Dynamics of defects and interfaces for interacting quantum hard disks: Acknowledgments

 \section{Acknowledgments}

-V.D.N. and F.B.T. contributed equally to this work.
-We thank Juan Garrahan, Tom Ben Ami, and Roderich Moessner for insightful discussions.
+We thank Juan Garrahan, Tom Ben-Ami, and Roderich Moessner for insightful discussions.
 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 853443).
 This work was supported by the German Research Foundation DFG via project 499180199 (FOR 5522) and via project 492547816 (TRR 360).